stelaki50/WIS-Project/README.md

-# 2nd Section of the WIS (World Wide Web Information Systems) assignment.
+# 3rd Section of the WIS (World Wide Web Information Systems) assignment.

-The endpoints you will deploy/implement are: /search: Deploy a GET request that will accept a parameter by name and will search for a product in the database based on the name and will return the product (or products).
-In case it finds more than one product, then the products that will be returned will be in descending order classified by price.
-The request will return a list of all products found in JSON format.
-If no product is found, then the endpoint will return an empty list[].
-For example, if you search for a product with the name Paper, then the search should return all products that have the word Paper in the name, e.g. Paper A4, Paper A3.
-However, if you search for a product with the name Paper A3, then the search should return only that product.
-If the search parameter is an empty string, then it should return all the products in the eshop. <br />
-/like: Deploy a POST request that will accept a parameter with the id of a product and will update the Likes field of the product by adding the number 1 to the existing value. <br />
+In the 3rd section you are asked to connect the implementations of Section 1 and Section 2 using JavaScript, in order to deploy a dynamic website.
+JS allows you to create interactions between a static HTML page and a REST API.<br />
+Interaction 1: When a user searches for a product (in search bar in products page), the website must do a GET request in the endpoint \search (which was implemented in the 2nd Section - SectionB) using the text in the search box.
+When the request is completed, the results of the search will be appear on the products page. <br />
+Interaction 2: When a user clicks on the photo of the product (or in the like button), a POST request should happen in the endpoint
+\like to update the likes count of the product. <br />
-/popular-products: Develop a GET request that will return a list of the top 5 most popular products based on the number of Likes.<br />
+Interaction 3: In the slideshow of the home page, the photos of the top 5 most popular products should appear, which are returned from the GET request of the endpoint \popular-products. <br />
+NOTE: For the POST request you must define the "Content-Type" header to "application/json".

 ## Run locally